elit-software/login-screen/README.md

 ## Installation

-To compile/run the iOS application open the Xcode Workspace Login.xcworkspace and after selecting the Login iOS scheme do Cmd + R.
+To compile/run the iOS application:
+* open the Xcode Workspace Login.xcworkspace
+* select the Login iOS scheme
+* Run by pressing Play or by pressing [Cmd + R]

-To compile/run the macOS application open the Xcode Workspace Login.xcworkspace and after selecting the Login macOS scheme do Cmd + R.
+To compile/run the macOS application:
+* open the Xcode Workspace Login.xcworkspace
+* select the Login macOS scheme
+* Run by pressing Play or by pressing [Cmd + R]

 To compile the command-line application, in the CrossPlatform directory, do:
 ```sh